Dimitsana, Greece – Jan 2018

 I didn’t realise I had stayed in Corinth for so long – 7 days!
 It went so quickly.
 I met some interesting people too – Austrian, British, Dutch, German and Swedish – most of them living this itinerant life full time.
 I’ll only mention one by name, Simon, for somehow persuading me to try barbecued (fresh) sardines.
 I actually enjoyed the taste (although sometime later they did slightly rebel).
 No matter; thanks Simon.

-I’d probably still be in Ancient Corinth now except last Saturday, whilst catching up on James’ & Katherine’s blog, I read about a particularly enchanting place called Dimitsana.
+I’d probably still be in Ancient Corinth except that last Saturday, whilst catching up on James’ & Katherine’s blog, I read about a particularly enchanting place called Dimitsana.
 It is a small mountain village towards the centre of the Peleponnese.
-I decided then and there I had to see it.
+I decided I had to see it.

 Above, that’s Dimitsana… a not untypical mountain village (at least from a distance) with the properties racked down the side of the hill and below; that’s it from a little closer in…

-I made it to Dimitsana in the early afternoon having forgotten it is a Sunday and that in all likelihood the area would be full of tourists.
+I reached Dimitsana early in the afternoon having forgotten it was a Sunday and that in all likelihood the area would be full of tourists.
 It was.
 No matter, Dimitsana is a little like Ancient Corinth in that the vast majority of visitors are all gone by 4pm and the village reverts to it’s more natural state – a not untypical mountain village (albeit one with more tavernas – suits me).

-I parked the Van up (plenty of car parking at the far end of the village) and headed off into the village to buy a local map, find a bar and plan my stay.
+I parked the Van up (plenty of car parking at the far end of the village) and headed towards the centre of the village to buy a local map, find a bar and plan my stay.

 Little winding lanes all over the village with, as has been mentioned already, a high incidence (no pun intended) of tavernas and churches

-After an hour or so in the taverna relaxing over coffee and baklava I spent the remainder of the afternoon on short walks in and around the village; including a visit to one of the closer monasteries, Panagia Emialon, which is just 2 km or so to the south:
+After an hour or so in a taverna relaxing over coffee and baklava I spent the remainder of the afternoon and the early evening on short walks in and around the village; including a visit to one of the closer monasteries, Panagia Emialon, which is just 2 km or so to the south:

 The Panagia Emalion Monastery (above) and it’s view over the Lousios Gorge (below)